ungarson/MetroStations/README.md

-For example, let's consider the Moscow case: they have monorail, which is not really a part of Metro system, and they also have MCD, which is also not really a part of the metro system.
+For example, let's consider the Moscow case: they have monorail, which is not really a part of Metro system, and they also have MCD, which is also not really a part of the metro system. <br>
-So, almost.
+So, in the case of Moscow we don't include neither monorail nor MCD.
 ### Available cities
 - Moscow
 ### Usage